 Outdated workplaces which are also called brownfield facilities in the manufacturing area are no-go work spaces for the coming generation.
-According to the Workforce Institute at Kronos, approximately one in three prospective employees will not work in non-digitized facilities while approximately 55% want flexibility with their work hours.
+According to the Workforce Institute at Kronos, approximately one in three prospective manufacturing workers will not work in non-digitized facilities while approximately 55% want flexibility with their work hours.
 This means the manual processes and workhorse mentality that defined manufacturing for years will not attract a generation trained with digital technology.

 Successfully automating diverse processes and integrating smart devices within a shop floor makes it possible for employees to work from home at intervals.
 These emerging technologies defined by industry 4.0 provide interesting business cases that can be used to attract the coming generation to manufacturing.

-While capturing data from retiring employees ensures knowledge is retained from one generation to another, capturing analyzed data from legacy and existing machines simplifies training and deployment processes.
+While capturing data from retiring employees leaving manufacturing jobs ensures knowledge is retained from one generation to another, capturing analyzed data from legacy and existing machines simplifies training and deployment processes.
 Industry 4.0 concepts such as Machining as a Service (MaaS) provide the perfect solution for understanding machine performance and efficiency issues through the study of historical data.